healeychris/DistributionListMigration/README.md

     convert the name.
 The final group will be a cloud group with the same attributes as the previous but with the additional ability of being able to be "self-managed".
     Once the contents of the new group are validated, the on-premises group can be deleted.
+    If a on premise contact object is still needed the -contact can be run and will convert the Distribution group to a contact and re-use the SMTP addresses.
+(Good for on prem services that need to see the SMTP addresses still)
     .NOTES

     Run Order - In 365 to create duplicate group of synced group